Getting Started

 Then run:

-This will pull down the backup from S3 and write it to the fruits2.db
+This will pull down the backup from MinIO and write it to the fruits2.db

 file.

-You can verify the database matches by opening it with SQLite:
+You can verify the database matches by executing a query on our file:

 apple|red